 - You can also analyze the code that the tool generated for your web page.
 Copy the downloaded code and paste it in HTML.

 - Click Preview.
-It will show you How the article will look like in search engine.
+It will show you How the article will look like in a search engine.

 Schema markup for WordPress:

 If you are a WordPress user, you might be aware of term plugins, right?
 There are many plugins available to add schema markup to your pages.
 SEOPressor is one of them which provides seamless integration of schema mark on your pages just within an editor section.